Ex-Tiananmen leaders say HK protesters biggest risk would be loss of public support

 Students in Tiananmen Square actually helped facilitate traffic on Chang'an Avenue, one of the main arteries leading into the area of the square.

-Shen Tong, who co-chaired a delegation of students at Tiananmen Square that spoke with the Chinese government about protesters' demands, said they ran an organised mini-city at Tiananmen for months and "everyone was on their best behaviour."

-Shen said he is hopeful Hong Kong protesters, who have been cleaning up trash at their demonstration sites and maintained a non-violent approach, can capitalize on such behaviour.

-However, the surge of Hong Kong people who joined the movement to show solidarity after riot police used tear gas on protesters will likely ebb as the authorities have backed off, said Shen, who now lives in New York and runs VFinitiy, a software company.
+However, the surge of Hong Kong people who joined the movement to show solidarity after riot police used tear gas on protesters will likely ebb as the authorities have backed off, said Shen, who now lives in New York and is the founder of FoodX, a business incubator for ventures in the food and beverage industry.

-Zhang Boli, who organised student hunger strikes at Tiananmen and who now runs a Christian church in eastern Los Angeles, said that while protesters may face a battle to maintain the momentum of their movement, he doesn't think they will face a brutal crackdown.

 "China will not use tanks and guns in Hong Kong," because the current leadership is more concerned with the potential international response than leaders in 1989, Zhang said.